hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 Once the registration is successful, the tenant can obtain an ID token from Keycloak using any available OIDC flow, such as the direct access grants (username & password).
 This ID token typically contains user claims such as username and subject ID.
-The tenant can use Keycloak's token endpoint to convert this token to an RPT (requesting party token), which is another token containing permissions on permitted resources.
+The tenant can use Keycloak's token endpoint to convert this token to an RPT (requesting party token), which is another token containing permissions information.
-The tenant can access the multi-tenant agent by providing the RPT in the authorization header.
+The tenant can access the multi-tenant agent by providing the RPT in the `Authorization` header.

 ## Endpoints